tylerjromeo/nolandel-notes/session6/outline.md

 He shows you a poster that reads: "Wanted for: inciting a riot, resisting arrest, assault of an Imperial officer, and murder.
 Last seen in Orreton"

 And on the poster are sketches of Orrin Cragjaw, Boyland the Miner, and the four of you.

+Morelian: "According to my readings...
+The surge is to the north, near where the River meets the ocean.
+There's likely to be a lot of caves around there.
+We should ask around to find a boat, and figure out what it's like up there"

+# At smuggler's cave

+Fight merrows

+They can understand their speech